sysgears/grain-theme-agency/README.md

-#Grain Bootstrap Theme Agency
+#Grain Bootstrap Agency Theme

-This theme is based on Start Bootstrap [Agency Template] and was adapted for [Grain] framework.
+This one page [Grain] theme is based on Start Bootstrap [Agency Template].

-Please, refer to the [documentation][documentation] for further details.
+Please, refer to the [theme page] and the [documentation] for further details.

 Contributing
 ============